luutqf/GodotUtils/README.md

 ## What is this?
-An ever expanding utils library for Godot 4 C#.
+An ever expanding utils library for Redot C#.
 This is the library I am using across all my games, now open source for everyone else to enjoy as well.

 ## Features
 - [Extensions](https://github.com/ValksGodotTools/GodotUtils/tree/main/Extensions)